207: Wild Rebels

 Five minutes, Mr. Manson.

-Charles Manson is a convicted murderer (by way of conspiracy) who was the leader of the “Manson family,” a commune-like group of young followers who believed Manson to be a Christ-like messiah and obeyed his every command, including those that led to the shockingly brutal murders of actress Sharon Tate and four others the night of August 9, 1969, and Leno and Rosemary LaBianca the following night (see above note).
+Charles Manson (1934-2017) was a convicted murderer (by way of conspiracy) who was the leader of the “Manson family,” a commune-like group of young followers who believed Manson to be a Christ-like messiah and obeyed his every command, including those that led to the shockingly brutal murders of actress Sharon Tate and four others the night of August 9, 1969, and Leno and Rosemary LaBianca the following night (see above note).

 Let’s take a look here.
 Anaconda’s up three and a half.
 American Can is down a point.
 Look at this.
 Zack Norman is Sammy in Chief Zabu?

 Anaconda Copper Mining Company was a huge trust in the late 1800s/early 1900s.
 Right at the start of the Great Depression in 1929, speculation on Anaconda stock rose, and the big players got out of the game after others bought in, leaving many smaller stock owners utterly bereft.
-A Senate committee later called this one of the major causes of the Depression.
+A Senate committee later called it one of the major causes of the Depression.
 Why would Tom Servo reference this?
 Well, in The Three Stooges’ 1934 short Men in Black, they are medical students who come across a patient named Anna Conda.
 To diagnose her, Moe reads her thermometer like a stock ticker, sees that it’s “ninety-five and an eighth,” decides it’s low, and sells.
 American Can Company was founded in 1901 and quickly became one of the nation’s largest manufacturers of tin cans and packaging.
 In fact, for more than thirty years, it was part of the Dow Jones Industrial Average.
 It diversified into financial services and retailing in the ‘80s and in 1986, the company got rid of its packaging business; it changed its name to Primerica the following year.
 As for Zack Norman, according to the Amazing Colossal Episode Guide’s list of the Fifty Most Obscure References, this is a reference to a "long-running ad in Variety.
 It ran forever: Don’t know if Chief Zabu ever made it past the stage where you talk about it over liver dumpling soup at Jerry’s Deli, but you might remember Zack from Romancing the Stone or his role as the woman-slapping thug in the despicable Henry Jaglom film Sitting Ducks.”
 In fact, Chief Zabu—the story of a New York real estate tycoon whose dreams of political power lead him to attempt a takeover of a Polynesian island—was written, produced, and directed by Zack Norman, under the pseudonym Howard Zuker.
 Production began in 1986, and although the film was given an R rating in 1988, it was never completed or released.
 The ads, however, ran continuously in Variety between 1985 and 1988.
 In late 2016, in light of Donald Trump’s presidential campaign, the movie was taken off the shelf and given a limited release in Los Angeles and a screening at the Fort Lauderdale International Film Festival.

 Could be a double reference.
 Another term for “chopper” (a modified, or “chopped,” Harley Davidson motorcycle) is “hog.”
 So “boss hog” could mean “I say, what a delightful motorcycle you have there.”
 Also: Jefferson Davis “J.D.”
 Hogg, better known as “Boss” Hogg, is a character in the 1979-1985 television series The Dukes of Hazzard, played by Sorrell Booke.
 He was the greedy, unethical commissioner of Hazzard County—a big, fat, mean, cigar-chomping, white suit–wearing, cowboy hat–sporting good ol’ boy.